rsdoiel/antennaApp/README.md

-# antennaApp
+# Antenna App

 **antenna** is a command line feed oriented content management tool.
-It let's you create and curate micro blogs, blogs, link blogs, news sites using Markdown and a sprinkling of YAML[^1].
-It is inspired by Dave Winer's [Textcasting](https://textcasting.org) and [FeedLand](https://feedland.org) and my own experimental website, [antenna](https://rsdoiel.github.io/antenna).
+It let's you create and curate simple website, micro blogs, blogs, link blogs, and person news sites using Markdown.
+It was inspired by Dave Winer's [Textcasting](https://textcasting.org) concept, [FeedLand](https://feedland.org) and my own experimental website, [antenna](https://rsdoiel.github.io/antenna).
+The goal of the Antenna App is to make it easy for writers create web sites without being required to be web developers or software engineers.

-[^1]: Configuration and metadata (front matter in Markdown) are maintained using YAML.

 Antenna App's Features:

 - Pages and posts are written using Markdown
-  - Pages are excluded from feeds
-- Posts use metadata expressed as YAML front matter
-  - Posts are included in feeds
+- Posts are automatically included in an RSS feed for your site
-- Support for multiple collections of feeds
-  - A feed collection is defined by a Markdown document containing a list of links to feeds
+- Aggregations of feeds can be included by providing Markdown list of links to RSS, Atom and JSON feeds
+- Pages, posts and aggregations can include metadata expressed as YAML front matter[^1]
+- Posts can be added to curated feed collection too
+- You can have multiple collections of feeds
 - Collections can be harvested individually or collectively
-  - harvested content is stored in a SQLite3 database(s)
+- The managed content is stored in SQLite3 database(s)
-  - harvested content in a collection can be aggregated and rendered as an HTML page for reading
-  - Posts are associated with a collection and are part of the output feeds
 - HTML, RSS 2.0, OPML and sitemap.xml documents are automatically generated without additional configuration
-  - HTML files are generated for each post or page
+  - HTML files are generated for each post, page and aggregation collection
 - A preview feature to view the render content in your web browser via a localhost URL
+- Site customization is possible through the use of page generators
-- Page generators YAML files can composed using a "themes"
+  - Page generators YAML files describing basic elements of a page, header, navigation, before/after content section, footer
+  - Custom page generators are composed by apply "themes"
-  - themes are a directory populated with Markdown files for other theme elements[^2]
+  - Themes are a directory populated with Markdown files describing each element of the theme[^2]
   - Page generators are implemented as a YAML file, they are used to frame the Markdown content added a pages and posts
+  - Each collection may contain its own page generator
-- Antenna plays well with other static website tools (e.g. PageFind, FlatLake)
+- Antenna App plays well with other static website tools (e.g. PageFind)

+[^1]: YAML is a simple notation describing structed data.
+Front matter is a block of text hodling metadata about the document.
+Using YAML Front Matter is a common practice in the Markdown community.
+I first encountered it in the data science community and other scholarly science communities.

 [^2]: A YAML file called head.yaml is used to describe custom meta, link and script elements in the page.
 There is a style.css file that can be included in a theme to be included in the head element of rendered HTML.

-The ability to harvest feed items means we can read what others post on the web on our own website.
-Markdown content can be added to a feed allows us to comment on the items read (thus being social).
-This can all be run on localhost (our own computer) or staged for public Web consumption via a static host provider.

-While Antenna App was initially conceived as a link blogging tool, it doesn't impose a directory structure on your site.
-It can be used for general purpose sites, blogs, microblogs and linkblogs too.

-A static website using **antenna** can grow through either enhancing the HTML markup defined in the YAML configuration, through themes or through manipulation of the SQLite3 databases holding collection metadata.
-This provides opportunities to integrate with other static website tools like [PageFind](https://pagefind.app "A browser side search engine") and [FlatLake](https://flatlake.app "A static JSON API driven by front matter in Markdown documents").
-You can even use **antenna** to augment your existing blog.
+The combined features of Antenna App go beyond most static site generators.
+It provides a means of making collaboritive website through the ability to import feeds from one or more people.
+You can add your own Markdown content to a feed allowing for commentary in a specific feed collection.
+Feed orientation allows Antenna App sites to be social without turning over atonomy of our content to another site.

+I believe Antenna App is well suited for creating local community sites where each contributed produces a feed of articles that are then linked from a common website.
+This could be used for aggregating content of special interest groups or for local neighborhood news sites.
+The site doing the aggregation can control those feed items to be published allowing for editorial control.
+Since this runs on your computer you don't need to run specialized services hosted on the public web.
+You get the flexibity of a dynamic system with the low overhead and high availability provided by static websites.

 ### Authors

-- Doiel, R. S. Doiel
+- Doiel, R. S. DoielHelpful if you are developing the Antenna App.

 ## Software Requirements

+To run Antenna App you just need to [install](INSTALL.md) it on a Raspberry Pi, Linux, macOS or Windows computer.

-Requirements top compile the Antenna App.
+Requirements top compile the Antenna App from source code.

 - Go >= 1.25.3
 - CMTools >= 0.0.40

 ### Software Suggestions

-Helpful if you are developing the Antenna App.
+The following are helpful if you want to develop or customize the Antenna App software.

 - GNU Make >= 3.4
 - Pandoc >= 3.1